 Whether the engine is a flexibility engine;

-Whether the engine is certified to on-road standards, or an engine certified by ARB or U.S. Environmental Protection Agency to a lower emission standard than shown in Appendix A, the emission standard to which the engine is certified and the certification Executive Order or certificate number;
+Whether the engine is certified to on-road standards, or an engine certified by CARB or U.S. Environmental Protection Agency to a lower emission standard than shown in Appendix A, the emission standard to which the engine is certified and the certification Executive Order or certificate number;

-Whether the engine has been rebuilt to a more stringent emissions configuration.
+Whether the engine has been rebuilt and – if so – date of rebuild, name of the entity that performed the rebuild, and, if known, the tier or emission level of the replacement engine.

 Verified Diesel Emission Control Strategies – For each VDECS that is installed on an engine listed per section 2449(g)(1)(C) report the following information.